 “However, when the Son of Man comes, will He find faith on the earth?”
 (Luke 18:8).

 I believe that we are living in such a time now, although I couldn't say how close we are to the coming of Christ.
-To their embarrassment, many have claimed to know the time and have been proven wrong.
+To their embarrassment, many have made claims of knowing the time and been proven wrong.
 However, some signs of the times are apparent to any wise seeker of truth.
-The Scripture above says, "Will the Son of Man find faith on the earth?"
+The question is raised; "Will the Son of Man find faith on the earth?"
 We are living in a day when faith in Christ is under attack.
-In our Western culture, Bible-believing Christians are often accused of being "politically incorrect."
-Spirituality in our Western worldview does not fit unless seen abstractly or as a way of "self-enlightenment or self-improvement."
+Bible-believing Christians in our Western culture are accused of being "politically incorrect."
+Spirituality in our western worldview does not fit unless seen in an abstract way or as a way of "self-enlightenment or self-improvement."

 1500 Illustrations for Biblical Preaching, Page 279, Edited by Michael Green, Baker Book House.